Oxfordshire Artweeks

 Exhibition information

-This year’s exhibition will be in a new, light, bright Archangel Studio, in the extraordinary medieval centre of the former vicarage in Cumnor.
-Sarah Bond will be exhibiting her vibrant mixed media landscapes and monoprints inspired by land and sea conveying the beauty and endeavour of renewable energy.
+This year’s exhibition takes place in the light-filled bright Archangel Studio, in the former vicarage in Cumnor.
+Sarah Bond’s vibrant mixed media paintings and monoprints convey the beauty and endeavour of renewable energy.
+Her recent work is inspired by a nine day trek in the Alps, on the Tour of the Matterhorn.
 There will be cards, prints and beautiful items for the home… and of course, tea and cake.

 The exhibition will include small shell pictures and a variety of larger shellworks including mirrors decorated with shells.
 I appreciate the importance of sustainability, using empty shells harvested from the Cornish, Norfolk and Anglesey coast.
 Friends, pubs and restaurants now donate cockles, mussels and scallop shells to me which are cleaned by boiling, scrubbing and drying in my kitchen.